lardawge/carrierwave_backgrounder/README.md

 I like CarrierWave.
 That being said, I don't like tying up app instances waiting for images to process.

 This gem addresses that by offloading processing or storage/processing to a background task.
-We currently support Delayed Job, Resque, Sidekiq, SuckerPunch, Girl Friday, Qu, and Queue Classic.
+We currently support ActiveJob, Sidekiq, Delayed Job, Resque, SuckerPunch, Qu, and Queue Classic.

+*** In version 1.0. we will only support ActiveJob and Sidekiq.
+Sidekiq is required to support some of the features of Sidekiq Pro.
+You will always be able to extend our library to support any custom needs but ActiveJob does most of this already.

 ## Background options